Get all the latest Airbnb data for South Africa

 Are there minimum-stay rules and maximum nights-per-year caps for Airbnbs in South Africa as of 2026?

-As of the first half of 2026, South Africa has no national minimum-stay requirement or maximum nights-per-year cap like the 90-night rules in London or Amsterdam.
+As of early 2026, South Africa has no national minimum-stay rule and no national maximum nights-per-year cap for Airbnb-style residential short-term rentals.

 Do I have to live there, or can I Airbnb a secondary home in South Africa right now?